iurteaga/hmc/README.md

 ./src/ contains the GP based prediction code presented in [1].

-./src/MGP_DCNN/ contains the MGP+DCNN python implementation presented in [2].
+./src/MGP_DCNN/ contains the MGP+DCNN python implementation developed in collaboration with https://github.com/TristanBertin and presented in [2].

 ### scripts